 Sunday July 12

-A cornerstone of classical music in Montana — refined, intimate, and rooted in the festival’s long-standing tradition of excellence.
-The Montana Chamber Music Society brings exceptional musicians to Montana audiences, offering a polished concert that highlights masterful ensemble playing and beloved repertoire.
-Expect an evening of rich programming, nuanced performance, and the quiet beauty of chamber music in a mountain‑chapel setting.
+A cornerstone of classical music in Montana — refined, intimate, and rooted in the festival’s long-standing tradition of excellence, Montana Chamber Music brings exceptional musicians to Montana audiences, offering chamber music at the highest level.
+This summer, we are lucky to hear the famous and beloved “Trout” Quintet by Franz Schubert, among other masterpieces in our magical mountain-chapel setting, creating a truly unforgettable live concert experience.

 Sunday July 26